 This area is a good base for a few nights.
 There are small horse farms and hostels like Geysir Hestar that provide good value.
 Even better, accommodations include private cottages if you’re concerned about social distancing.
 This is the place to arrange horseback rides.

 Be sure to have water bottles for everyone in the family and snacks for a picnic whenever you find solid land.

 Day 2-3: Geysir Region to Gullfoss – 35 miles

 Spend day two on local excursions, either a guided horseback ride with a local who can explain the region’s volcanic history, or a dip in Iceland’s oldest swimming pool.

-Swimming pools — natural geothermal lagoons but sometimes manmade ones — are very popular in Iceland, where swimming is the national sport.
+Swimming pools — natural geothermal lagoons but sometimes manmade ones — are very popular in Iceland.
+Did you know that swimming is the national sport?
 Secret Lagoon in the nearby town of Flúðir dates back to 1891 and it’s no longer a secret.
 Change at their bathhouses to soak in the natural springs that stay at a toasty 100-102 degrees Fahrenheit all year.